-“Lie,” Adnan said from beside me, so low that it wouldn’t carry.
+“Lie,” Adnan said from beside me, low, so that it wouldn’t carry.

 “What would you like to speak of, sir?”
 I called.

-What on earth is he speaking of?
-I wondered.
 John was the one being targeted, through me, in order to push Addington from office.
 And now this man staged an intricate ambush to pester me about McNaught?